 Purpose of collection

-The personal information that we collect and hold about you, depends on your interaction with us.
+The personal information that we collect and hold about you, will depend on your interaction with us.
 Generally, we collect, use and hold your personal information for the purposes of:

 - + assessing your needs and providing services and community allied health and wellness services to you or someone else you know;